Greiye/Artheria/The Caernes March/The Caerne's March Novel Act 0.md

 "What’s your name, greenskin?
 At least give me your full Orcish name.
 You owe me that much."

+"Onager Caerne."
 Onager steps up behind him, grabbing his shoulder and a handful of hair.
 With a swift, violent motion, he snaps the half-orc’s neck.
 The body dangles from the tree, the neck extending as his toes barely graze the grass.

 The two remaining conspirators fall to their knees, praying desperately.
 They recognize the futility of their situation.

 Yarl looks on with a face of distaste.
 He approaches the two survivors, cutting their bonds.

 "I watched Torgon as I did Big Rupert.
 I know he was the mastermind.
 You two were just misled.
 Probably thought 'strength in numbers,' right?

-If I see either of you again—anywhere—I’ll break you, then and there.
+...If I see either of you again—anywhere—I break you.
+Then and there.

 Best you become sailors if you want to guarantee your safety."

 The two flee, one leaving a trail of urine in his wake.

 Yarl senses Onager's presence behind him.

 "...It was the right decision, friend.
-Whatever god they prayed to found mercy today."
+Whatever god they prayed to found mercy in metoday."

 He turns to you.